| Trailing Clouds

 I loved going to the nearby beaches

-hanging my head over the clear water
+and exploring on the rocks,hanging my head over the clear water

 of the rock pools to see the magic